justuswill/Betonrisse/README.md

 Synthetic cracks in 3D are modelled by a Brownian Surface (`data/brownian_surface.py`) which can be combined with real background data to form semi-synthetic data or with a synthetic background modelled as perlin or fractal noise (`data/noise.py`).
-Processing and creating synthetic data is done in `data/synthetic_data.py` based on the `SynthData` class, but is off little value on its own.
+Processing and creation of synthetic data is done in `data/synthetic_data.py` based on the `SynthData` class, but is off little value on its own.

 ### Semi-Synthetic Data

 To generate semi-synthetic data, background images have to be combined with synthetic cracks.
-Processing and creating synthetic data is done in `data/synthetic_data.py` based on the `SemiSynthdata` class.
+Processing and creation of semi-synthetic data is done in `data/synthetic_data.py` based on the `SemiSynthdata` class.
-The creation can be customized by changing, e.g. the number and thickness of the cracks or the grey values that the cracks take.
+The creation can be customized by changing, e.g. the number and thickness of the cracks or the grey values that the cracks may have.

 ### Real Data